A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: Discussions

-In a recent study, \cite{shen23} used MIRI data from the Cosmic Evolution Early Release Science survey (CEERS; \citealt{Finkelstein23}) to study the morphologies of star-forming galaxies in rest-MIR and trace the obscured star formation regions.
-Their findings indicate that the effective radius measured in the PAH band is slightly smaller ($\sim10$\%) than that in the F160W band, which traces the stellar continuum.
+In a recent study, \cite{shen23} used MIRI data from the Cosmic Evolution Early Release Science survey (CEERS; \citealt{Finkelstein23}) to investigate the morphologies of star-forming galaxies in the rest-MIR and trace obscured star formation regions.
+Their findings indicate that the effective radius measured in the rest-MIR band is slightly smaller than that in the rest-optical band, which traces the stellar continuum.
 This result is consistent with our own conclusions.
 While their sample includes galaxies up to $\sim 10^{11} M_\odot$, they did not report the lower dust concentration that we observed in our most massive galaxy.
-One possible reason for this discrepancy is that they only studied $UVJ$-selected star-forming galaxies.
+The discrepancy observed between our work and the findings of \cite{shen23} may be attributed to the divergent focus of their study, which specifically examined star-forming galaxies.
 Additionally, our approach offers a unique advantage in that we decompose dust component from observed F770W profile, allowing for a direct comparison of the light distributions between the stellar continuum and PAH emission, instead of simply comparing observed light profile in two bands.
 The use of both parametric and non-parametric methods further enables us to avoid potential bias from the model.
 Moreover, our study stands out for the use of background galaxies from the lensing cluster SMACS0723, which enables us to study magnified galaxies with reduced impact from the PSF.

 A recent study by \cite{Matharu23}, using spatially resolved Balmer Decrement observations via NIRISS, reported a discovery of flat dust attenuation profiles in massive galaxies ($\rm{10^{10}<M_*/M_\odot<10^{11.1}}$), while they found more centrally concentrated profiles observed in galaxies within a stellar mass range of $\rm{10^{7.6}<M_*/M_\odot<10^{10}}$.
 This is in full agreement with our findings and interpretation of the observed stellar mass trend of the compactness ratio.